 Now Bone Strength is an excellent maintenance product.
 Like Jarrow Mineral Balance, it is a 6 per day MCHA product but with a slightly different formula.
-Besides minerals, it includes a small amount of glucosamine.
+Besides minerals, it includes some glucosamine so may be more beneficial to those with arthritis and other bone or joint disorders.
 Now Bone Strength is the same formula as "Doctor's Trust Bone Builder with Boron" and has a 1.67:1 ratio of calcium to magnesium.
 The full dose is 6 capsules which provides 1000mg calcium and 600mg magnesium (taking 4 capsules per day is fine for most people) along with a complement of other minerals and vitamins, including boron and vitamins K.

 Now Coral Calcium Powder is an economical method to provide calcium and magnesium in a highly absorbable form.
 The best Okinawan coral calcium has about a 2:1 ratio of calcium to magnesium with a large spectrum of trace minerals, and the worst coral calcium has up to a 10:1 ratio or worse.
 Some companies add magnesium to bring the ratio closer to 2:1 if it is not already.
 Now does not rate their coral calcium for any content except calcium.